Black Watch deck plans

 - All staterooms were upgraded with mini-bars and personal safes (located in the closet).

-- The cinema was upgraded with latest 3D technology.
+- The cinema was upgraded with the latest 3D technology.

 - (deck 6) Braemar Garden Cafe was converted into an intimate dining area (capacity 54 seats).

-- Braemar Courtyard was transformed into a speciality dining restaurant (The Club, capacity 46 seats, new galley).
+- Braemar Courtyard was transformed into a specialty dining restaurant (The Club, capacity 46 seats, new galley).

 - (deck 9) Marquee Bar & Grill was rebranded and redesigned to offer Mediterranean-themed meals.

 - (deck 6) Glentanar Restaurant (340-seat) was renovated (new furniture, carpeting, curtains, redesigned layout).

 - (deck 6) Morning Light Pub (deck 6) was moved to the area of Braemar Lounge.
 The area vacated by the pub was renamed to Neptune Bar.

 - The ship also underwent engineering and general maintenance works.